Covariance and Contravariance

 The following code shows how we can create a generic class List[T]

-that supports covariance.
+in Scala that supports covariance.

 In this code, [+T]